 Mailbox and calendar synchronization agents access the migrated mailboxes via the administrator mailbox.
-By default, the Microsoft System Attendant mailbox is used as the administrator mailbox on Exchange 2007 servers.
-However, in some cases it is necessary to create custom administrator mailboxes and use them instead of the Microsoft System Attendant mailbox.
+By default, the Microsoft System Mailbox is used as the administrator mailbox on Exchange 2010 servers.
+However, in some cases it is necessary to create custom administrator mailboxes and use them instead of the Microsoft System Mailbox.